leveragei/spree_waiting_list/README.md

 Usage
 =======

-Add logic to your view to determine if the product is out of stock, then Trigger stock_requests/new via the browser
+-> Add logic to your view to determine if the product is out of stock

-Or use post stock_requests/create to create the request
+-> Trigger "stock_requests/new" via the browser or use "post stock_requests/create" to create the request

 Testing
 -------